 Utility companies, the providers of water, natural gas, and electricity, often check people’s credit scores to determine what their security deposits should be.
 In most cases, employees aren’t asked to subjectively judge people based on their credit scores.
 Rather, they have complex software that essentially acts as actuarial risk estimators that tell utility companies how much money security deposits should be to best safeguard themselves against negative financial outcomes.

-If you’re looking for a job in which you’ll be expected to handle cash or otherwise deal with money or valuable items, prospective employers are likely to turn to your credit score.
-Even if you have stellar credentials that would ordinarily put you at the front of the hiring line for such jobs, poor credit scores are a big no-no when it comes to evaluating potential employees in such capacities.
+If you’re looking for a job in which you’ll be expected to handle cash or otherwise deal with money or valuable items, prospective employers are likely to turn to your credit report.
+Even if you have stellar credentials that would ordinarily put you at the front of the hiring line for such jobs, a poor credit history could be a red flag when it comes to evaluating potential employees in such capacities.

 Lastly, you’ll almost certainly end up paying more money to your insurance provider in monthly premiums as a result of a low credit score.
 Research has found statistical links between low credit scores and risk-taking behavior, which is the reason why insurance companies turn to credit scores.

-Credit scores penalize consumers who have credit cards with utilization ratios of greater than one-third.
+Credit scores penalize consumers who have credit cards with utilization ratios of greater than 10% for FICO scores and 30% for VantageScores.
 If possible, start paying off the largest credit card balances you have to start seeing your score go up soon.

 Although this might seem like a no-brainer, tons of people who are in debt take out new credit cards and loans just to pay their other creditors off.
 This strategy should never be used due to how risky it is.
 Furthermore, it costs money thanks to interest charges and late fees.

-If you’re completely overwhelmed with debt and don’t know where to start, turning to professional, reputable, well-traveled companies like Pyramid Credit Repair is a good move to make – well, as long as you’re not digging yourself deeper into debt to pay such credit repair companies.
+If you’re completely overwhelmed with debt and don’t know where to start, turning to professional, reputable credit counselors or credit repair companies could be a good move to make—well, as long as you’re not digging yourself deeper into debt to pay such credit repair companies.